Estonia in the Eurovision Song Contest 2014: Competing entries

 On 2 October 2013, ERR opened the submission period for artists and composers to submit their entries up until 9 December 2013.
 All artists and composers were required to have Estonian citizenship or be a permanent resident of Estonia and each artist and songwriter was only able to submit a maximum of three entries.
 A record 189 submissions were received by the deadline—breaking the previous record of 159, set during the 2012 edition.
 An 11-member jury panel selected 20 semi-finalists from the submissions and the selected songs were announced during the ETV entertainment program Ringvaade on 12 December 2013.
 The selection jury consisted of Maarja-Liis Ilus (singer), Janek Murd (musician), Erik Morna (Raadio 2 head of music), Siim Nestor (music critic), Kaupo Karelson (television producer), Valner Valme (music critic), Tauno Aints (composer), Ingrid Kohtla (Tallinn Music Week organiser), Owe Petersell (Raadio Elmar chief editor), Toomas Puna (Raadio Sky+ program director) and Kostja Tsõbulevski (musician).

 Among the competing artists were previous Eurovision Song Contest entrants Lauri Pihlap, who represented Estonia as member of 2XL in 2001 together with Tanel Padar and Dave Benton, Lenna, who represented Switzerland in 2005 as member of the band Vanilla Ninja, and Sandra Nurmsalu, who represented Estonia in 2009 as part of the group Urban Symphony.
 August Hunt, Kõrsikud, Liisi Koikson (MiaMee), Maiken, Norman Salumäe, Sofia Rubina, Traffic and Tuuli Rand (lead singer of Vöörad) have all competed in previous editions of Eesti Laul.

+Shows

 Semi-finals

-Two semi-finals took place on 14 and 21 February 2014, hosted by Helen Sürje and Henrik Kalmet with additional commentary provided by Indrek Vaheoja in both semi-finals, Peeter Oja in the first semi-final, and Mart Juur in the second semi-final.
-The live portion of the shows was held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios between 6 and 9 February 2014, were screened.

-In each semi-final ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote.
+The two semi-finals took place on 14 and 21 February 2014, hosted by Helen Sürje and Henrik Kalmet.
+The live portion of the shows were held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios between 6 and 9 February 2014, were screened.
+In each semi-final ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 12,382 votes in the first semi-final and 11,767 votes in the second semi-final.
 The jury panel that voted in the semi-finals consisted of Nele-Liis Vaiksoo, Valner Valme, Anna Põldvee, Olav Osolin, Heini Vaikmaa, Mart Niineste, Erik Morna, Owe Petersell, Els Himma, Liis Lemsalu and Tauno Aints.